The Smart Way To Install LED Downlights

 Try the pooling effect to see all kinds of shadows and contrasts you can create without any extra costs.
 Remember, the ceiling height also matters regarding depth and the sharpness of light.
 When the light falls on the floor or objects, it is usually cone-shaped and will reach a diameter of around 30 inches.

-Extra downlights may be necessary to keep the place well-lit if you have a low ceiling.
-And with higher ceilings, fewer lights with brighter wattage will be a better choice.
+If you have a low ceiling, extra downlights may be necessary to keep the place well-lit.
+With higher ceilings, fewer lights with brighter wattage will be a better choice.

-Surface downlights are often used in homes or commercial spaces where it’s not possible to install recessed lighting.
+Surface downlights are often used in homes or commercial spaces where recessed lighting cannot be installed.
 This could be the case if your home has a concrete ceiling.
 After installation, the body of the downlight will be clearly visible.

 One remarkable thing about downlights is that you can try a number of colours and brightness options to match the room’s mood.
 And if you can arrange the lights to a flexible setting so they can dim down when required, there’s nothing else like it.